Link to Content Area

 Picture of Taiwan High Administrative Court

-The Administrative Court is the cornerstone of the rule of law in the country.
-To strengthen first-instance administrative litigation, a significant change was implemented on August 15, 2023, with the abolition of district court administrative litigation divisions.
-Instead, "District Administrative Litigation Divisions" were established in three high administrative courts located in Taipei, Taichung, and Kaohsiung.
-These divisions handle various cases, including small claim, traffic adjudication, detention sanction, evidence preservation, provisional remedy, and compulsory execution cases, which were originally under the jurisdiction of district court administrative litigation divisions.
-In addition, they handle cases related to taxes, administrative penalties(or other accompanying punitive or administrative regulatory acts), as well as other cases related to property relations in public law, where the value of the subject matter is NTD1,500,000 or less.
+The Administrative Court is the cornerstone of the constitutional state (Rechtsstaat).
+To strengthen the first-instance administrative litigation, the district court administrative litigation divisions were abolished on August 15, 2023.
+Instead, “District Administrative Litigation Divisions” were established in three high administrative courts located in Taipei, Taichung, and Kaohsiung.
+These divisions handle various cases, including small claims, traffic adjudication, detention sanctions, evidence preservation, provisional remedies, and compulsory execution cases, which were originally under the jurisdiction of district court administrative litigation divisions.
+In addition, they handle cases related to taxes, administrative penalties (or other accompanying punitive or administrative regulatory acts), as well as other cases related to property relations in public law, where the value of the subject matter is NTD1,500,000 or less.
 These cases were originally heard by high administrative courts.
 This initiative makes the administrative remedy system more complete.

 C. The Supreme Administrative Court